 And that’s exactly what today’s post is going to help you do.
-We’re going to take a look at some of my favourite sights in London, capital of the UK and a spot I was thrilled to call home for a couple of years before I set off on my travels, which would make for the perfect day exploring London.
+We’re going to take a look at some of our favourite sights in London, capital of the UK and a spot I was thrilled to call home for a couple of years before I set off on my travels.
+This guide to what to do in London in a day makes for the perfect day exploring London.

 This post is set up to help you see all of these key London sights in one day and I’ve ordered them in the way that I’d recommend you go about doing that.

 One Day In London: What to Do in London

 History!
 If you like the TV show Game of Thrones (and who doesn’t?), then you’ll love the Tower of London.
 This place was home to so much plotting, scheming, death and betrayals that it almost makes George’s epic tale of Westeros seem pale in comparison.
 Queens, princes and archbishops died here, and history was literally made on the grass underfoot.